-On you way south, follow the Sluice Box trail down to Apex trail.
+On your way south, follow the Sluice Box trail down to Apex trail.
 Once back on Apex trail, go east to Apex Gulch.
 Ahead the gulch is the Enchanted Forest trailhead.
 At this point, you can either continue going up Apex and descend at Enchanted Forest or the other way around.

-Tips for hiking Apex Trail
+Tips for hiking and biking Apex Trail

 Just some quick reminders before you tie up that hiking boots or get that mountain bike ready, for hikers, start early as to not get caught up with a number of bikers.
-For bikers, biking is required one-way (uphill/west) during odd numbered days only.
+For bikers, biking is required one-way (uphill/west) during odd-numbered days only.

-Most people start at the trailhead at Heritage Square, located at 18301 West Colfax Ave in Golden.
+Most people start at the trailhead at Heritage Square located at 18301 West Colfax Ave in Golden.
 You can also start at the opposite edge, at the bottom of Lookout Mountain Road.

-Address: Heritage Square, 18301 West Colfax Ave, Golden
+Address: Heritage Square, 18301 West Colfax Ave, Golden, CO 80401

 Length: 2.3 miles